 Timeline: Bin Laden's mocking messages since 2001

-Bin Laden had taunted the world in a series of audio and occasional video messages for nearly a decade after the attacks in the United States on September 11, 2001.
+(Reuters) - Osama bin Laden taunted and defied the United States in a series of audio and occasional video messages for nearly a decade after the attacks of September 11, 2001.

-Following are highlights from some of the dozens of statements issued by the al Qaeda leader.
+Following are highlights from some of the several dozen statements released by the al Qaeda leader.

-October 7, 2001 - Bin Laden taunts "infidel" U.S. President George W. Bush over September 11 attacks, saying in a videotape shown by Al Jazeera television that United States will not live in peace until Palestinians can do the same.
+October 7, 2001 - Bin Laden taunts "infidel" U.S. President George W. Bush over September 11 attacks; says in a videotape shown by Al Jazeera that United States will not live in peace until Palestinians can do the same.

 September 10, 2002 - Al Jazeera runs audiotape it says is bin Laden praising September 11 attackers as men who changed history.

-February 11, 2003 - Message believed to be from bin Laden urges Muslims to fight United States and repel any war against Iraq.
+February 11, 2003 - Message believed to be from bin Laden urges Muslims to fight U.S. and repel any war against Iraq.

-April 15, 2004 - Arab television airs bin Laden audiotape offering truce to Europeans if they withdraw troops from Muslim countries.
+April 15, 2004 - Arab TV airs bin Laden audiotape offering truce to Europeans if they withdraw troops from Muslim nations.

 May 6 - Recording purportedly from bin Laden calls for jihad, or holy war, against the U.S.-led occupation of Iraq.